FoxiaDevelopment/FoxiaModInstaller/README.md

 # FoxiaModInstaller

-This tool allows you to install mods quickly.
+This tool is made for Foxia to quickly install simple voice chat and other client side mods quickly.

-Made by pargivaht